News We Recently Launched AD Migrator and AD Reporter | News SysTools Commitment to Child Safety: Upholding the Fight Against CSAM |

 4. You can also select multiple files and then hit the Download button.
 This will download a zip file that you can extract easily.

 It looks difficult to download files from SharePoint using the PowerShell commands.
 But after knowing it once, you can perform this task seamlessly.
-Let’s have a look at the prerequisites that you should follow before starting executing the PowerShell commands.
+Let’s have a look at the prerequisites that you should follow before starting to execute the PowerShell commands.

 Prerequisites